 PdG is a urine metabolite of progesterone, so you might consider progesterone to actually be the precursor to PdG.
 Tracking PdG also can help you understand if you ovulated and the even cooler thing is that because testing pee is less invasive than testing blood, you can track over multiple days.
 This is important because for ovulation to be “successful”, progesterone needs to go up and stay up for multiple days.
-Tracking PdG allows you to test on multiple days to get a clearer picture of overall ovulation quality — in addition to confirming that it actually happened!
-Proov tests track PdG and are designed to turn positive at the minimum amount of PdG required to confirm ovulation and are non-invasive, urine-based tests that allow for testing several days in a row.
+Tracking PdG allows you to test on multiple days to get a clearer picture of overall ovulation health — in addition to confirming that it actually happened!
+Proov tests track PdG and are designed to turn positive progesterone test at the minimum amount of PdG required to confirm ovulation and are non-invasive, urine-based tests that allow for testing several days in a row.

 Want to know more?
 Check out Why PdG Is Critical to Conception.